ticketmaster/react-native-ticketmaster-ignite/README.md

 ##### Combined login

 In Archtics logins, the login to Ticketmaster Host can be done separately.
 Either as soon as the user logs in or they can login to Host themselves within the Tickets SDK when viewing their Archtics tickets.
-To login to both Archtics and Host you can turn `useCombinedLogin` on as shown below:
+To login to both Archtics and Host at the same time you can turn `useCombinedLogin` on as shown below:

 ```typescript
 <IgniteProvider